acapela/monorepo/README.md

 - [Frontend README](./backend/README.md)

+## yarn

+This repo is using yarn for linking monorepo packages.

+To install yarn, call `npm install --global yarn` (https://classic.yarnpkg.com/en/docs/install/#mac-stable)

 ## Monorepo setup

-This repo is based on npm workspaces (https://docs.npmjs.com/cli/v7/using-npm/workspaces).
+This repo is based on workspaces (https://classic.yarnpkg.com/en/docs/workspaces/).

 ### Terms

-**Package** - single, npm-based part of this repo eg `frontend` and `backend`.
+**Package** - single, package.json-based part of this repo eg `frontend` and `backend`.

 **Shared dependency** - Dependency which is used in the same version in every package.